alloyzeus/az-wall/README.md

 AZML stands for AlloyZeus (that's a codename) Modelling Language.

-AZML is an attempt to build a modelling language and tool set (compiler and stuff) which allow software developers, especially software architects, to model the system and then generate the source code of the modelled system.
+AZML is an attempt to build a modelling language and tool set (compiler and stuff) which allow software developers, especially software architects, to model the system, and then be able to generate the source code of that system, end-to-end.

 ```